We approached a barb wire fence, this was it, this was perimeter of the Chernobyl exclusion zone!

 We pushed on through sunset, The zone transformed once again due to the changing light.
 Soon the sun set and we were surrounded by darkness.

-Familiar landmarks passed us by and soon we had made it to the boundary of the zone.
+Familiar landmarks passed us by and soon we had made it to the boundary of the Chernobyl zone.
 We crossed the rusted wire, it truly felt like a weight had come off our shoulders.
 I felt relieved, but also sad. because we were leaving this beautiful place and entering normality once again.
 This combination of risk and beauty was intoxicating.
 Our contact arrived and smiled, it was good to see him.
 John turned to me and informed me that he had a present waiting for me at his friends house… I was intrigued….
 The car ride home was amazing.
 You really do take modern transportation for granted.
 My time in the zone had ended, but the zone now was always with me.
 Yes Chernobyl and Pripyat and all the other sights were amazing to see, but it was also a spiritual journey.
-Hiking gives you a lot of time to take in all the Natural beauty and appreciate life for what it is.
+Chernobyl illegal tour gives you a lot of time to take in all the Natural beauty and appreciate life for what it is.
 Also what was great about this was having the time to meet the other people on the same journey as you.
 In that short time I made some great friends and learnt so much about myself.

 I have already begun planning